kinsys-git/maelo-arch-install-kde/README.md

 # maelo-arch-install-kde

-Personalized Arch install script, heavily borrowing from https://github.com/i3-Arch/Arch-Installer
+Personalized Arch install script, which installs KDE and my custom setup for it.

-If you want a generalized arch installer, that one is still better.
-This one will install my personalized KDE interface.

 **Installation**